Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Results

-In order to investigate the origin of previously mentioned features of spin-wave spectra of \sro, we break it down to the contribution of either individual or a specific combination of magnetic interactions.
-The plots are shown in Fig.~\ref{fig:fig06}.
 Considering $J$ and $K$ terms together, we immediately obtain both branches with a lower branch, at ${\bf \Gamma}$, showing the linear dispersion behavior of an antiferromagnet.
 The plot is shown in Fig.~\ref{fig:fig06}(a).
 However, the spectra are barely gaped in this case due to dominant $J$ over $K$ and which is also responsible for the dispersion width of $\sim$ 5.5 meV of the lower branch.
 Consideration of $K$-only term in the Hamiltonian produces a completely flat branch at $\sim$ 4 meV (not shown) consistent with the previous theoretical study on Kitev model~\cite{kitaev_th_magnon}. $\zeta$-only term indeed causes the gap opening along with deviation towards a quadratic dispersion at ${\bf \Gamma}$ of the lower branch and as shown in Fig.~\ref{fig:fig06}(b).
 However, the energy scale, in this case, is smaller than that of the original spectra in Fig.~\ref{fig:fig05}.
 A combination of $J + K + \zeta$ (Fig.~\ref{fig:fig06}(c)) reproduces some of the features in the more or less similar spectral windows as that of the original spectra.
 However, the dispersion width and nature of the lower branch, in this case, are inconsistent with the original one in Fig~\ref{fig:fig05}.
 Additionally, near ${\bf \Gamma}$, dispersion of the lower branch appears to be further deviating from quadratic to higher powers of $\bm{k}$.
 The terms $D + D' + D'' + \eta + \eta' + \eta''$ produces similar but relatively flatter branches than the $\zeta$ terms and is shown Fig.~\ref{fig:fig06}(d).
 The spectral energy window, in this case, is similar to that of $J + K + \zeta$ term.
 Thus one can say conclusively that the dominant off-diagonal terms are mainly responsible for the gap in spin-wave spectra of \sro~while the diagonal anisotropic term decides the nature of dispersion near ${\bf \Gamma}$ point in spin-wave spectra of \sro.
 The overall spectra which resemble a typical magnetic system with strong frustration is a joint effort of all the terms of magnetic Hamiltonian.